qmat-geqs/qmat-geqs.github.io/research.md

 Category theory is a branch of mathematics that describes processes between objects in a very general and abstract framework.
 Physicists and computer scientists developed at the beginning of the XXIst century a category-theoretical formulation of quantum mechanics, which has the advantage of revealing only what is essential to quantum mechanics, and forget what only depends on a particular formalism like the Hilbert space formulation.

 We think category theory could have many applications in classifying methods, theories and formalisms in quantum mechanics, quantum chemistry or high energy physics, and determine their respective benefits and deficiencies.
+Beyond classification, category theory could provide a way to systematically build Quantum Field Theories, and perhaps all physical theories, through the use of functors (category morphisms).